-Several internal voltages and the external thermistor voltage (through GPIO2) are converted to their digital representations by the ADC and supplied to the MCU.
+Several internal voltages and the external thermistor voltage (through GPIO2) are digitized by the ADC and supplied to the MCU.

-Five GPIO ports are available to the system designer for measuring an external temperature (ambient or inductor, for example) and driving LEDs and a buzzer.
+Four GPIO ports are available to the system designer for measuring an external temperature (ambient or inductor, for example) and driving LEDs and a buzzer.

-The clock for the MCU and other circuitry is generated by either an external crystal or an internal RC oscillator.
+The clock for the MCU and other circuitry is generated by an internal RC oscillator.